iures/daiv/README.md

 ## Configuration

-Bakuri requires some configuration to access your work tools.
+Daiv requires some configuration to access your work tools.
 Create a config file at:

 `~/.config/daiv/config.yaml` or `~/.daiv.yaml`